chang2000/openGraphMatching/README.md

 A Python Graph/Subgraph Matching programming library.
 Based on openGraphMatching and the framework provided, you can develop and test different subgraph matching algorithms efficiently.
 What's more, since the codebase is Python-based, algorithms with neural networks can be integrated easily with traditional subgraph matching algorithms.

-Read our [report](http://www.cse.cuhk.edu.hk/~tcwang8/report.pdf) for more information.(Not provided now)

 # Usage

 Prerequisite `pytorch>=1.6, networkx, pytorch-geometric, deepsnap`.

 A detailed environment configration can be found in `env.yml`.

-The NaiveMatch is the minium implementation of subgraph matching algorithm.
+The `BaseMatcher` is the minium implementation of subgraph matching algorithm.

 Here is the demo code for running GraphQL algorithm: